yax-lakam-tuun/maya-art/README.md

 # maya-codices
-A repo which contains information and drawings I made from the maya codices.
+A repo which contains information and drawings I made from maya art like monuments, hieroglyphs etc.

-Everything is for free use, but please contact me for any use in publications.
+Everything is for free use.